 With direct flights from hubs all over the world, there are plenty of options.

 For a few extra tips and tricks for finding the cheapest flight you could check this article on How to Find Cheap Flights.

 If you’re flying into Venice you’ll need to find transport from the nearby Marco Polo Airport to the main island.

-One option is to take the Venice Airport Bus, roughly a 20 min bus ride, for 8 euros one way or 15 euros round trip.
+One option is to take the Venice Airport Bus, roughly a 20 min bus ride, for around 8 euros one way or 15 euros round trip.

 If you’re ready to jump straight into the canal system you can opt for a 45-minute private water taxi (32 euros and up) or the less expensive waterbus, known as a vaporetto (around 15 euros).

 We suggest getting there on the water as this is a great way to get a feel for the city and its system of canals and bridges.

 If arriving by train, get yourself to the Venezia Mestre train station located on the Venetian mainland and transfer to the shuttle train to Santa Lucia station in Venice.

 If arriving by car, you can park at Mestre and take the shuttle, or check out other options.

 Venice Tour Options for What to See in Venice in 3 Days